 Only authorized individuals shall be permitted to write to, modify, or delete the archive.
-For the CA and CSA, the authorized individuals are audit administrators.
-For the RA, authorized individuals are someone other than the RA.
+For the CA, KED, DDS and CSA, the authorized individuals are audit administrators.
+For the RA and KRA, authorized individuals are someone other than the RA or KRA.
 The contents of the archive shall not be released except as determined by the PMA or as required by law.
 Records of individual transactions may be released upon request of any certificate holders involved in the transaction or their legally recognized agents.

-Archive media shall be stored in a secure storage facility separate from the PKI components (CA, CSA, or RA) with physical and procedural security controls equivalent or better than those of the PKI.
+Archive media shall be stored in a secure storage facility separate from the PKI components (CA, KED, DDS, CSA, KRA or RA) with physical and procedural security controls equivalent or better than those of the PKI.
 Deletion of archive records is not permitted under any circumstances prior to the end of the required retention period.